AAII Investor Sentiment as a Stock Market Indicator

 September 25, 2015 • Posted in Sentiment Indicators

 Is the conventional wisdom that aggregate retail investor sentiment is a contrary indicator of future stock market returns accurate?
 To investigate, we examine the sentiment expressed by members of the American Association of Individual Investors (AAII) via a weekly survey of members.
 This survey “measures the percentage of individual investors who are bullish, bearish, and neutral on the stock market for the next six months; individuals are polled from the ranks of the AAII membership on a weekly basis.
 Only one vote per member is accepted in each weekly voting period.”
 Survey results are apparently available the market day after the polling period.
 We define aggregate (net) investor sentiment as percent bullish minus percent bearish.
-Using outputs of the weekly AAII surveys and prior-day closes of the S&P 500 Index from July 1987 through December 2012 (1,326 surveys and 51 independent 6-month forecast intervals), we find that:
+Using outputs of the weekly AAII surveys and prior-day closes of the S&P 500 Index from July 1987 through May 2014 (1,400 surveys and almost 55 independent 6-month forecast intervals), we find that:

 Two weekly survey reports are missing, one in January 1996 and one in June 2000.
 One weekly level of the S&P 500 Index is missing in September 2001.
-We ignore any calculations affected by these missing data.
+We ignore calculations affected by these missing data.

 The following chart shows net investor sentiment and contemporaneous S&P 500 Index level over the available sample period.
 Visual inspection suggests that individual investors are usually bullish in aggregate and that sentiment may move with the stock market.
 The average net investor sentiment is 8.4%.

 For precision, we relate net investor sentiment to future stock market return.

-The next chart summarizes Pearson correlations between net investor sentiment and S&P 500 Index returns over various lagged and future intervals, using the stock market close on the day before publication of survey results to separate lagged and future returns (as the last close that could influence poll participants).
-Since polling takes place over a week, 1-week and 2-week lagged returns are most immediate for survey participants.
+The next chart summarizes Pearson correlations between net investor sentiment and S&P 500 Index returns over various past and future intervals, using the stock market close on the day before publication of survey results to separate past and future returns (as the last close that could influence poll participants).
+Since polling takes place over a week, 1-week and 2-week past returns are most immediate for survey participants.
 Results suggest that:

 - Sentiment relates positively to recent lagged returns.
 In other words, an advancing (declining) stock market indicates relatively high (low) net investor sentiment.